Yanqiao4396/JOSE-Paper/paper.md

 in different programming languages under consistent detection rules.
 Such a multi-language code smell detector can help to track code smells residing in assignment projects of students, avoiding the nuance of configuring multiple language-specific detectors.
-TreeNose features the implementation of Treesitter, a general parser generator, which provides users a easy and universal configuration experience in different programming languages.
+TreeNose features the implementation of TreeSitter [@treeSitter], a general parser generator, which provides users a easy and universal configuration experience in different programming languages.
 By default, TreeNose supports 5 of the most common code [@developersCare] smells:
 Long Method, Long Class, Long Parameter List, Complex Conditional, Long Message Chain